jscott3201/bacpypes-mqtt/README.md

 This is intended to facilitate the collection of BACnet functions in a format for use with the Google IoT Core toolkit [Google IoT Core](https://cloud.google.com/iot-core/)

+The configuration is consumed from the Google IoT device configuration file in JSON format.
+This should enable the necessary descriptors to become available to the device for each point.
+The configuration is updated on every read interval (Defaults to 60s).

 ## Getting Started

 1. Download the Google CA for signing the JWT Token [Google Root PEM](https://pki.goog/roots.pem)